richmahn/en_tn/mat/01/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 1:23, which is a quotation from the Old Testament.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 1:23.

 #### Special concepts in this chapter ####